Black Box (game): Variants

 Black Box can also be played with different-sized grids, such as 10×10 or 12×12 grids.

 A related class of computer puzzle games feature different types of obstacles concealed in the box, which affect rays in varying ways — such as mirrors which reflect only a direct-hit ray, or prisms which split one ray into two.
 The GNOME game GFingerPoken and one section of the Macintosh game System's Twilight fall into this class.

 Video game

-A version of the game was created for the BBC Micro home computer by Ben Finn (who would go on to co-write Sibelius) and submitted in the 'design a game' competition on ITV's The Saturday Show.
-As joint winner of the competition, the game was officially licensed from Waddingtons and published (along with fellow winner Gambit by the Oliver Twins) by Acornsoft in 1984.
+A version of the game was created for the BBC Micro home computer by Ben Finn (who would go on to co-write Sibelius) and published (along with Gambit by the Oliver Twins) by Acornsoft in 1984.